Jaffe-/NESizer2/README.md

 LED states are held in a 32 byte array `leds`.
 The function `leds_refresh` is intended to be registered as a task, and will update one column of the LED array each time it is called.
 It is intended to be run often enough for the sequential updating to happen unnoticed.

 Switch states are held in a 32 byte array `input`.
 The function `input_refresh` reads one row of switch data at a time and updates `input` accordingly.
 It is intended to be registered as a task and executed often enough for input to be seamless.

+#### SRAM

+Functions for using the SRAM are available in `memory.c`, `memory.h`.
+Even though addresses are represented by 19 bits and two bits for chip selection at the hardware level, these details are glossed over by the software memory interface; an address is 20 bits, giving a total address space of 0 - 0xFFFFF.
+The internal function `set_address` translates a 20-bit address to the corresponding 19 bits and chip select bits.

+The functions `memory_write(<address>, <value>)` and `memory_read(<address>)` are used to access the RAMs.